-Poor people in developing countries are the most directly dependent on the environment’s resources (such as food crops, water, wood and fish) for their livelihoods.
+The poorest people, particularly those living in the global south, are the most directly dependent on the environment’s resources (such as food crops, water, wood and fish) for their livelihoods.
 In Africa, for example, agriculture accounts for two thirds of the workforce and around half of household income and food.
 Threats to the sustainability of the environment directly threaten to increase poverty and malnutrition.

 But as well as threatening livelihoods through changes in freshwater supplies and crop yields, climate change will also affect the spread of disease; increase the number of extreme weather events such as heat waves, floods, and fires; and permanently displace millions of people.